-- Successfully completed three of the industry's largest cloud deployments making Visage the leading Cloud PACS vendor. - Released enhancements to Visage Al Accelerator, an end-to end Al platform bridging research and integration of Al into clinical workflow and the diagnostic process. - Released new capabilities in Visage RIS, the companies leading Radiology Information System software. - Continued R&D investment in Visage 7 Viewer, Visage Open Archive and Visage Workflow products. - Established new R&D hub at NYU Langone in NYC in August 2021. - Progress with major Research Collaboration Agreements. - R&D spend of 9.4% of revenue.
+- · Released new ejection fraction software at RSNA 2021 conference, a significant enhancement to the company' cardiology offering. - Further enhancements to Visage CloudPACSTM - Successfully completed three of the industry's largest cloud deployments making Visage the leading Cloud PACS vendor. - Released enhancements to Visage AI Accelerator, an end-to end Al platform bridging research and integration of AI into clinical workflow and the diagnostic process. - Released new capabilities in Visage RIS, the companies leading Radiology Information System software. - Continued R&D investment in Visage 7 Viewer, Visage Open Archive and Visage Workflow products. - Established new R&D hub at NYU Langone in NYC in August 2021. - Progress with major Research Collaboration Agreements. - R&D spend of 9.4% of revenue.